 When it comes to VPNs, however, speed is one of the most difficult factors to accurately quantify.
 We always run speed tests as empirically as possible when we review a VPN provider, but the fact of the matter is that the fastest VPN for where you live is not necessarily the fastest VPN for where I live.
 The fastest VPN for streaming video might not be the speediest for online gaming.
-Even the fastest VPN at noon probably isn’t the quickest at midnight.
+Even the fastest VPN service at noon probably isn’t the quickest at midnight.

 All that being said, some VPNs are still all around faster than others.
 Below we’ve listed our top five fastest VPNs tested in the last year, out of a total of nearly two dozen premium providers.
 Speed tests we run factor largely into this list, but other non-quantifiable parameters based on our personal experience are also taken into consideration.
 These include how well they stream HD video and game online.